gcallah/Rationalism/CommonCause/common.md

 the state is not neutral between evil ends and good ends: the state will promote the good ends and surpress the evil ones."
-But Vallier has closed himself off from that response... as we will see later, he must to a vague concept of "reasonable ends," a move is a complete failure.
+But Vallier has closed himself off from that response... as we will see later, he must to a vague concept of "reasonable ends," a move that is a complete failure.

 My first example here may appear absurd: "Of course, *everyone* objects to serial killing!"
 Well, almost everyone: not serial killers.